traefik/ingress-nginx-migration/readme.md

 This helps the Traefik team understand real-world NGINX Ingress usage patterns and prioritize compatibility improvements for the migration process.
 The data is transmitted securely over HTTPS to Traefik Labs.

+**Note:** The share report functionality is only available when the analysis detects unsupported ingresses or annotations.
+If all your ingresses are fully compatible with Traefik, there won't be meaningful migration data to share, so the "Share Report" option will not appear in the interface.

 ### Privacy and Data Protection

 **Important: No sensitive data is transmitted.**